 Seagull has crafted guitars that come with great attention to detail and quality tonewoods for over a quarter century.
 Handcrafted in a tiny village east of Quebec, this guitar provides you with a full tone on a smaller body.

-The Seagull Coastline S6 Slim features a slightly shorter nut than the original Seagull S6, which results in tighter string spacing that delivers a more traditional neck feel.
+The Seagull Coastline S6 Slim features a slightly shorter nut than the original Seagull S6, resulting in tighter string spacing that delivers a more traditional neck feel.
 With a modified dreadnought body shape, the Coastline S6 Slim features a single cutaway for greater comfort to reach the high frets.

-Said response and tone were enhanced by the wild cherry laminate that Godin used for the back and sides.
-This combination of tonewoods can rival the sonic traits of mahogany and maple but at a lower price tag.
+Said response and tone were enhanced by the wild-cherry laminate that Godin used for the back and sides.
+This combination of tonewoods can rival the sonic traits of mahogany and maple at a lower price.

 For plugged-in performance, this Seagull comes with a Fishman Presys II pickup system.
 This system did a good job of capturing its acoustic tone when plugged into our Roland amp.
-However, we did wish it came with a 3-band EQ instead of its 2-band EQ, in order to have more tone control options for different environments or spaces.
+However, we did wish it came with a 3-band EQ instead of its 2-band EQ, which offer fewer tone-control options for various playing environments.

-This Seagull acoustic guitar provided us with a comfortable playing experience with a nut width of 1.72″.
-Everything from open and barre chords, all the way to bluesy licks felt great on its signature “D” maple neck profile.
-We also loved the rosewood fingerboard and 25.5-inch scale length which added familiarity to how this guitar felt.
+This Seagull acoustic guitar provided us with a comfortable playing experience, with a nut width of 1.72″.
+Everything from open and barre chords all the way to bluesy licks felt great on its signature “D” maple-neck profile.
+We also loved the rosewood fingerboard and 25.5-inch scale length, which added familiarity to the guitar’s feel.

 Verdict: The Seagull Coastline S6 Slim comes in a modified dreadnought body shape, and select Canadian tonewoods that produce a bright and loud sound.
-With a Fishman pickup system, this guitar is great for songwriters as well as performers that play folk, bluegrass or any other genre where the song is key.
+With a Fishman pickup system, this guitar is great for songwriters as well as performers who play folk, bluegrass, or any other genre where the song is key.

 Huge tone on a smaller body.